redlibrarian/redlibrarian.github.io/_posts/2018-10-29-good-place-individualism.markdown

 image: /assets/images/mandolin.jpg
 ---

+*NOTE: This post contains some details about a recent episode of The Good Place that could be construed as a spoiler.*

 In season three, episode four of *The Good Place*, Simone tries to help Eleanor understand what's wrong with her by explaining that she never really got past the "me vs. us" problem ("The other possible medical